 Tarps can be very useful for heavy vehicles like trucks, trailers and motor homes.
 They hold the cargo in place when it is been transported through bumpy roads, hilly terrains and other challenging road trips.
 Their main purpose is to protect the cargo from weather conditions like rain, snow, wind and harmful sun rays.
-Depending upon the size of the tarps it can be very easy or very tricky to cover the tarp on the vehicle & cargo.
+Depending upon the size of the flatbed tarps it can be very easy or very tricky to cover the tarp on the vehicle & cargo.

-Here are some tips that can help you to cover your loads with flatbed tarps:
+Here are some tips that can help you to cover your loads with flatbed tarps

-Let’s start with a tip on how to purchase a tarp.
+Let’s start with a tip on how to purchase a truck tarp.
 A tarp should be waterproof, UV treated and wind resistant.
 These characteristics are important for a durable and all purpose tarps and you can be assured that these tarps will withstand the forces of external elements over a long haul.
 Vinyl tarps are preferable for such purpose.

-Cover the Load
+3. Cover the Load Evenly

-Pull the flatbed tarps over the cargo load.
+Pull the flatbed truck tarps over the cargo load.
 Make sure that your cargo is evenly covered on both the sides with the tarp.
 You can fold the extra material of the tarp and place it under the cargo.
 Then use straps or bungee cords to tie down the tarp with the trailer bed.

 Once you have covered your load and tied it down with the straps you must walk around the load and vehicle that you have just secured.
 Check the tie downs and security of your tarp to make sure everything is in place as you wanted it.
 You can pull the tarps to check how much it gives; don’t allow even a negligible gap in the perfect tie down.

-Other Necessary Tips and Warnings
+5. Other Necessary Tips and Warnings

 - Tarps will help you to figure out the difference between a slack and a perfect tie down when your tarp is evenly draped on a load.

 - Do not tie down your tarps using pipes, wires and other small things like antennas; thin objects like these could easily break if the tarp pulls.

 Flatbed lumber tarps and steel tarps are essential items for the truck drivers and if used and maintained in proper way they could last of many years as they are made from heavy duty durable materials.